If you're choosing an obijime...

 If you move it a little closer, that part will become congested.

-(The center part is tightly packed and a little thicker.
+(Can you see how the center part is closer together and a little thicker?)

 You don't need that much force.

-(You'll need to get permission from the store, of course.)
+*Please make sure to get permission from the store.

-When shopping online, you can't touch the product.
+When you shop online, you can't touch the product to check it out.

-In that case, the first thing to check is the word "teguumi."
+In that case, the first thing you should check is

-Also, on this site we try to comment on the feel a little, such as "When I squeeze it tightly, it feels like it will tighten particularly well."
+"When I squeeze it tightly, it feels like it will tighten especially well."

 It said "it will tighten well" but it doesn't tighten.

-Please feel free to use this as a bonus when making your purchases.
+Please use this as a reference when shopping.